 EUROPEAN UNION CITIZENS

-You will not need a visa if you are from Germany, Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Slovakia, Slovenia, Estonia, Finland, France, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxemburg, Malta, Netherlands, Norway, Poland, Portugal, Czech Republic, Romania, Sweden.
+You will not need a visa if you are from Germany, Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Slovakia, Slovenia, Estonia, Finland, France, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Czech Republic, Romania, Sweden.
 Switzerland and United Kingdom*.

 However, you still need to register with the Spanish authorities upon your arrival.

 REGISTERING IN SPAIN

 Once you arrive in Spain, you will have to register with the national authorities and obtain your personal NIE card (a residency document that allows you to study and stay in Spain for 5 years).